mindspore-ai/docs/install/mindspore_ascend310_install_pip_en.md

 The following describes how to quickly install MindSpore by pip on Linux in the Ascend 310 environment, MindSpore in Ascend 310 only supports inference.

-- If you want to install MindSpore by pip on a EulerOS 2.8 with Ascend AI processor software package installed, you may use [automatic installation script](https://gitee.com/mindspore/mindspore/raw/master/scripts/install/euleros-ascend310-pip.sh) for one-click installation.
-The automatic installation script will install the dependencies required to compile MindSpore.
+- If you want to install MindSpore by pip on an EulerOS 2.8 with Ascend AI processor software package installed, you may use [automatic installation script](https://gitee.com/mindspore/mindspore/raw/master/scripts/install/euleros-ascend310-pip.sh) for one-click installation.
+The automatic installation script will install MindSpore and its required dependencies.

     Run the following command to obtain and run the automatic installation script: